 My perspective was that this was an opportunity of a lifetime.
 I read a lot of books and spent time alone to deepen my self-awareness.
 The challenging times were a catalyst for writing new content in my book draft including principles that I learned through this time.
 For many months, I had transitioned into a new person.
 A better version of who I once was and much happier.
 I evolved to embrace a fusion of life philosophies including essentialism, stoicism, and minimalism.
 The control I had regained about who I was and where I was heading instilled confidence and calmness.

 With more time in my schedule and a need to generate money aside from my day job, I found my way to the side hustle lifestyle popularized by Chris Guillebeau.
 With open bedrooms in my house, I ran an experiment as an Airbnb host and quickly became a Superhost in Austin.
 While it took an effort to run a 5-star Airbnb listing, I was energized by the opportunity to create a space and vibe that reflected my unique persona.
 It was an opportunity to share my house with interesting people from all over the world and experience the community vibe that Airbnb is known for.
 People in all different shapes, sizes, colors, and socioeconomic backgrounds were guests.
 It reinforced the diversity of both people and life events.
-Guests visited Austin for the birth of a child, a wedding, a special time for just each other, a business trip, relocation and to say goodbye to a loved one.
+Guests visited Austin for the birth of a child, a wedding, a special time for just each other, a business trip, relocation, and to say goodbye to a loved one.
 It was even a unique getaway for people who lived in Texas to escape their normal routine and environment.
 I also hosted a local person for a few weeks as he found himself and housing after a challenging divorce.

-I often shared a coffee and drinks with guests for those who were conversationalists and wanted to experience the Airbnb lifestyle.
-On a few occasions, the conversation morphed into careers, life after a divorce and about book recommendations.
+I often shared coffee and drinks with guests for those who were conversationalists and wanted to experience the Airbnb lifestyle.
+On a few occasions, the conversation morphed into careers, life after a divorce and book recommendations.
 This is what spawned my next side hustle idea after receiving an email from Airbnb about hosting an Experience.
 I had been looking for a catalyst to get back into helping people with their careers and this was it.
 The Airbnb Experience, “Design your unique career path” was launched in January 2019.
 The goal was that after a 4-hour experience, a small group of people would leave thinking differently about their career and ready to act on a list of next actions over the next month.
 I give my customers the option to reconnect in one month to check-in and talk about their progress.

-Although I am no longer an Airbnb lodging host due to HOA rules, my career roadmap includes an aspiration to operate another 5-star home specifically designed for people that need a safe, quiet and peaceful place to find themselves and architect the career and life they wish for.
+Although I am no longer an Airbnb lodging host due to HOA rules, my career roadmap includes an aspiration to operate another 5-star home specifically designed for people that need a safe, quiet, and peaceful place to find themselves and architect the career and life they wish for.

 The second principle of the Career Strategy Framework, “Target the Unique Opportunity”, is based on finding a differentiated target that is unique to your talents, passion, and values.
 Stoic ideas and the Airbnb philosophy that inspires uniqueness and “bringing people into a host’s world” resulted in new framework content including “Target a unique path that is within your control” and “Target experimentally through side hustles”.